It was a hot and sticky night. I lay atop the

 My dearest nephew Edgar,

 on your father's plantation in Virginia!
 Even then you were a fine storyteller,

 inventing people, their worlds, and their incredible adventures.
 I have

-been fortunate that a creative person like yourself has brought my dry accountings to
+been fortunate that a creative person like yourself has brought my dry

-young padwar accompanying it will take you in it to the cruiser orbiting
+to you.
+The young padwar accompanying it will take you in it to the cruiser

-travel between planets (the cruiser is to be the first of many)
+that we can travel between planets (the cruiser is to be the first of many)

-I felt it only right that you be the first to enjoy the hospitality of the courts
+I felt it only right that you be the first to enjoy the hospitality of

-has been fierce and it threatens to touch all the cities
+war.
+The fighting has been fierce and it threatens to touch all the cities

 surrounding this conflict, including Helium.
 I feel that they mean to annihilate

 one another and Tars Tarkas has been heavy with responsibility for months

 The city states cannot stay neutral much longer.

 Warlord, my decision will affect all the others and so I have sought a

 be the tensions building here, or the limits of old age.
-I do hope to see you, Edgar.
+I do hope to see

-this in your hands by the second week in December, they tell
+should have this in your hands by the second week in December, they tell

 My warmest regards,